- MSLA Program

 Please watch this brief video on how to access your email, forward your email, register for classes, etc.

 For instructions on how to set up printing, click here.

-The Sturm College of Law also has Educational Technology representatives who are happy to help you with any questions you have about laptops or required technology.
-They are in Room 255 in the Sturm College of Law and can be reached at 303.871.6464.
+Educational Technology representatives are also available as a resource to MSLA students.
+They are in room 255 in the Law building, or can be reached at (303) 871-6464.
 Their website also provides detailed answers to a number of commonly asked questions.
-To access the help desk site, please click here.

 Pioneer ID Card

 All students (including those attending only online) are required to have a Pioneer ID Card.
 You will use this card for discounts at local vendors, on computers, and to access the parking garage.
 To learn more about the Pioneer ID Cards, click here.

 On campus students will need to go to the 1st floor of Driscoll Center South to have their picture taken and pick up their cards.
 The ID Office is open Monday through Friday, 8:00 am – 4:30 pm.